-For service provider fees under \$900 per representation (not per provider), CJA attorneys may obtain services without prior authorization.
-The combined fees of all services on a case count towards the \$900 no-auth limit, but reimbursable expenses do not.
+For service provider fees under \$1,000 per representation (not per provider), CJA attorneys may obtain services without prior authorization.
+The combined fees of all services on a case count towards the \$1,000 no-auth limit, but reimbursable expenses do not.
+Current and historical limitations on services without prior authorization are available in §310.20.30(a) of the CJA Guidelines.